Frequently Asked Questions

 Where will participants live while on the program?

-CPs live in actual apartment units with roomy living area, kitchen, and in-unit laundry areas.
+CPs live in actual apartment units (NOT dorms) with roomy living area, kitchen, and in-unit laundry areas.
 There are three different bedroom/bathroom apartment configurations, each designed for 4 people.
 You can choose from (from lower to higher cost order) a 2BR/2BA, with each bedroom and bathoom shared; a 4BR/2BA, with private bedroom and shared bathroom; or a 4BR/4BA with private bedrooms and bathrooms.
 (You’ll be able to read more about Flamingo Crossings on our Facebook page, including photos and floor plans.)

 The housing complex has on-site management, scheduled activities, 2 fitness/wellness centers, 4 swimming pools, numerous indoor/outdoor event spaces, a 25,000 sq ft educational center, and offers some parking For those without cars, Disney offers a bus system to work and nearby amenities such as grocery and national chain stores.
+Participants may also opt to live off-site.

 What roles are available for participants?